-5.3.3.1.1 Roads
+5.3.3.1.1 Service Roads and Powerlines

-Based on the reviewed layouts, only a single crossing point is anticipated to be upgraded with the bulk of the roadways avoiding sensitive water associated habitats.
+Based on the reviewed layouts, only a single crossing point is anticipated to be required for a road servitude.
+It is however recommended that the existing crossing point which is required to be upgraded is utilised.